apigee/ansible-opdk-accelerator/setup/README.md

 [Ansible Control Server Backup](../infrastructure/backup-ansible-controller) for details.

 # Usage Instructions
+## Terminal Window
+These scripts can be run from a terminal window.
+Please open your terminal and navigate to the folder containing the Ansible OPDK Accelerator.
+This can be accomplished as follows:

+    cd ~/apigee-opdk-accelerator

+## Refresh Local Repository
+It may be necessary to update the local repository if it has been some time since the last update.
+This can be accomplished as follows:

+    cd ~/apigee-opdk-accelerator
+    git pull origin master

+## Change Directory to the setup folder
+Open the terminal and change directory to the setup folder:

+    cd ~/apigee-opdk-accelerator/setup

 ## Download Dependencies
 Use `ansible-galaxy` to download dependencies in the following way: